sangamjagadish/concrete_comp_strength_final/README.md

     Data will contain concrete ingredients names in eight columns.
     The last column will have the compressive strength of concrete for different mix of ingredients .

-    Apart from training files, we laso require a "schema" file from the client, which contain all the relevant information about the training files such as:
+    Apart from training files, we also require a "schema" file from the client, which contain all the relevant information about the training files such as:

     Name of the files, Length of Date value in FileName, Length of Time value in FileName, NUmber of Columnns,